LukiDS/image/README.md

 The En-/Decoder DOES NOT load the complete image into memory.
 If speed is a concern, please save the image to a buffer before passing it to the En-/Decoder.

-Examples may be provided at a later time.
+Examples and/or optimizations may be provided at a later time.

-Currently it only supports decoding qoi-files.
-It will support encoding as well at a later time.

 ## More Infos